What is Agile project management?—A strength or weakness?

 Gantt Charts

-Do you often have to tell your team members about their tasks and deadlines?
-Are you struggling to figure out who is responsible for what part of the project?
-Finishing a project on time and on the budget is every manager’s goal.
+Finishing an agile project on time and within the budget is every manager’s goal.
 A Gantt chart is a visual view of projects and associated resources over time.
-The useful graphical tool shows activities or tasks done against time to know what part is to be done when.
+The useful graphical tool shows activities or tasks done against time to know what part is to be done and when.

-ProofHub Gantt charts are used by teams for planning projects and staying on top of the schedule of every task.
+ProofHub Gantt charts are used by agile teams for planning projects and staying on top of the schedule of every task.
 For example, a marketing campaign can easily turn into chaos if its teams and tasks are not managed properly.
-Using a Gantt chart helps teams to not let their tasks go off the track.
+Using a Gantt chart helps teams not let their tasks go off track.

 ProofHub’s Gantt chart offers: